ShiKwan/LAmazon/README.md

 _ Welcome to Amazon-like store!  _

-This interactive app store has three different interfaces (customers, manager, supervisor)
+This interactive app store has three different interfaces (customers, manager, supervisor) built by these npm components
+    * inquirer
+    * mysql
+    * console.table

 * **Customers Interface:**
     Application will first started by showing user the item-id, item name, and the price.